abhi27033/System_Design/Design Patterns/Creational/Singleton.md

 # 5. Bill Pugh Singleton

 This implementation uses a static inner helper class to hold the singleton instance.
-The inner class is not loaded into memory until it's referenced for the first time in the `getInstance()<span> </span>`method.
+The inner class is not loaded into memory until it's referenced for the first time in the `getInstance()`method.

 It is thread-safe without requiring explicit synchronization.